A note on an open conjecture in rational dynamical systems: Proof

-Also, instead of inequality $f_c(x_1,x_2,x_3)\le f_c(x_0,x_1,x_2)$ in (\ref{eq_4}), one may consider a weaker inequality like $f_c(x_2,x_3,x_4)\le f_c(x_0,x_1,x_2)\vee f_c(x_1,x_2,x_3)$ for all positive $x_0,\dots,x_4$ satisfying condition (\ref{eq_2}), Thanks to the invariant of Todd's difference equation (\ref{eq_5}) which it is defined in our case to be a sub-energy function such that it is easy to see that the "if" part of the conjecture would follow since the sub-energy $f_c$ is always found .In (\cite{E.A.
-Grove}, p.35) Authors showed that every positive solution of dynamics (\ref{eq_2}) using invariant are bounded and persist this result is the affirmation that invariant must be a constant sub-energy function which it is always found for all positive initial conditions \cite{ANNA CIMA} One can try to do the "only if" part in a similar manner.
+Moreover , instead of inequality $f_c(x_1,x_2,x_3)\le f_c(x_0,x_1,x_2)$ in (\ref{eq_4}), one may consider a weaker inequality like $f_c(x_2,x_3,x_4)\le f_c(x_0,x_1,x_2)\vee f_c(x_1,x_2,x_3)$ for all positive $x_0,\dots,x_4$ satisfying condition (\ref{eq_2}), thanks to the invariant of Todd's difference equation (\ref{eq_5}) which it is defined in our case to be a subenergy function such that it is easy to see that the if part of the conjecture would follow since the subenergy $f_c$ is always found .In (\cite{E.A:2002}, p.35) Authors showed that every positive solution of dynamics (\ref{eq_2}) with invariant are bounded and persist this result is the affirmation that invariant must be a constant subenergy function which it is always found for all positive initial conditions \cite{Anna:2006} One can try to do the "only if" part in a similar manner.
 Suppose that $0<\beta\ne\lambda>0$.
 Let $u_n:=z_n/\sqrt{\beta\lambda}$, $c:=\alpha/(\beta\lambda)$, and $a:=\sqrt{\beta/\lambda}\ne1$.
 Then the dynamics (\ref{eq_2}) can be rewritten as:

-just with two parameters, $c \ge0$ and $a>0$.
+Just with two parameters, $c \ge0$ and $a>0$.
 Suppose one can construct, for each pair $(c,a)\in[0,\infty)\times\big((0,\infty)\setminus\{1\}\big)$ and some $\rho=\rho_{c,a}\in(1,\infty)$, a "$\rho$-super-energy" function $g=g_{a,c;\rho}\colon(0,\infty)^3\to(0,\infty)$ such that $g$ is bounded on each bounded subset of $(0,\infty)^3$ and

 Then, by induction, $g(u_n,u_{1+n},u_{2+n})\ge\rho^n g(u_0,u_1,u_2)\to\infty$ as $n\to\infty$, for any sequence $(u_n)$ satisfying (\ref{eq_7}).
-Therefore and because $g$ is bounded on each bounded subset of $(0,\infty)^3$, it would follow that the sequence $(u_n)$ is unbounded.
+Therefore, and because $g$ is bounded on each bounded subset of $(0,\infty)^3$, it would follow that the sequence $(u_n)$ is unbounded.

 For any pair $(c,a)\in[0,\infty)\times(0,\infty))$ and any $\rho\in(1,\infty)$, there is no "$\rho$-super-energy" function $g\colon(0,\infty)^3\to(0,\infty)$.
 This follows because the point $(u_{a,c},u_{a,c},u_{a,c})$ with $u_{a,c}:=\dfrac{1+a^2+\sqrt{a^4+4 a^2 c+2 a^2+1}}{2 a}$ is a fixed point (in fact, the only fixed point) of the map $T$ given by the formula $T(u_0,u_1,u_2)=\Big(u_1,u_2,\dfrac{c+au_2+u_1/a}{u_0}\Big)$.
-(If $a\ne1$, then this point is the only fixed point \cite{Esmir Pilav} of the map $T^2$ as well.)
+(If $a\ne1$, then this point is the only fixed point \cite{Esmmir:2019} of the map $T^2$ as well.)

 This also disproves, in general, the "only if" part of the conjecture defined in (\ref{eq_1})